Jyotish-Kumar29/OKX_order_system/README.md

 ## Overview

-**OKXOrderSystem** is a C++ application that interacts with the OKX cryptocurrency trading platform.
+**OKX Order System** is a C++ application that interacts with the OKX cryptocurrency trading platform.
 The application allows users to perform various trading operations, including placing orders, modifying orders, cancelling orders, and retrieving order history.

 ## Features